-Can I prevent/reverse heart disease?
+Can I reverse the progression of coronary heart disease?

 How did I get plaque in the first place?

-The more of these risk factors you have, the more plaque you have, and the more inflamed – and damaged – the inner walls of your arteries become.
+The more of these risk factors you have, the more plaque you likely have, and the more inflamed – and damaged – the inner walls of your arteries become.

 - Saturated fats (such as butter, palm oil, coconut oil, meat fats, and milk fats like full-fat milk and cheese)